Epigenetics of bipolar disorder

-Due to the trouble that researchers have had in conclusively identifying genes that cause bipolar disorder, it has led researchers to see if there is an epigenetic component to bipolar disorder.
+The trouble that researchers have had in conclusively identifying genes that cause bipolar disorder has led them to search for an epigenetic component to bipolar disorder.
 Epigenetics is the study of heritable phenotypes that occur without changes to the primary DNA sequence.
 Typically, epigenetics focuses on the expression and regulation of genes.
 Common epigenetic mechanisms include DNA methylation, and histone modification.
 More research into the epigenetics behind bipolar disorder is required to reach a firm conclusion, however current results have yielded promising information that supports the idea that bipolar disorder is caused by a combination of genetic and epigenetic factors.

 Impact of gene methylation

 DNA methylation is a commonly researched form of epigenetic modification for its role in decreasing gene expression.
-DNA methylation works by adding methyl groups to DNA molecules which then affects the activity of gene without actually changing the DNA sequence.
+DNA methylation works by adding methyl groups to DNA molecules.
+These affect the activity of gene without actually changing the DNA sequence.
 DNA methylation has been shown to recruit proteins, like DNA-methyl binding proteins and polycomb proteins, that are implicated in gene repression and prevent transcription factors from binding to DNA.
 DNA methylation has also been shown to affect the expression of genes with important neuronal implications, such as the BDNF gene and serotonergic genes.